greenjesper/beat_installer/README.md

   - Remove older Filbeat installations (stops and delete filebeat-service)
   - Download filbeat-zip-archive from Elastic.co
   - Unzip and installs
-  - Copys ca-certificate and filebeat.yml from som location
+  - Copys ca-certificate and filebeat.yml from predefined location
   - Changes Logstash-output in filebeat.yml based on enviroment variables

 ### Prerequisites